 Lavender isn't just the essential oil from your bubble bath.
 Insects are deterred by the plant's leaves and flowers making it another option for a mosquito repelling plant.
-Lavender is a perennial plant that requires full sun; however, it prefers to live in pots with rich soil that isn't kept too moist.
-It makes a beautiful companion for any porch with is beautiful light purple, pink or white flowers.
-Both the leaves and the flowers are not appreciated by insects or unwanted foragers.
+Lavender is a perennial plant that requires full sun.
+It prefers to live in pots with rich soil that isn't too moist.
+It makes a beautiful addition to any porch with is beautiful light purple, pink or white flowers.

-Marigolds offer a distinctive smell which mosquitoes, and some gardeners, find particularly offensive.
-Marigolds contain Pyrethrum, a compound used in many insect repellents.
+The distinctive smell of marigolds is considered particularly offensive to mosquitoes.
+Marigolds contain Pyrethrum, which is a compound used in many insect repellents.
 Besides repelling mosquitoes, marigolds can be planted near your vegetable garden as they repel insects that prey on young tomato plants as well.
 These beautiful plants prefer full sun and fertile soil.
 Although you can plant them from seeds, they are much easier to purchase at your local garden center.

-Pennyroyal leaves and stems can be carried with you to deter insects.
-An added bonus to pennyroyals is that they also deter fleas and ticks from your pets.
-Be careful, you might find your animals digging them up or rolling around in your protected areas as pets seem to know how beneficial this plant can be.
+Carry Pennyroyal leaves and stems with you to deter insects.
+An added bonus is they also deter fleas and ticks from your pets.
 Be sure you don't consume the oils from pennyroyal plants as it can be toxic to humans.

 From pests to vampires, garlic is known for keeping unwanted prey away.
-Garlic’s ability to deter unwanted insects has been scientifically proven, although the exact component is unknown.
-This pungent herb may keep more than just the insect away if you aren’t careful so be sure you keep too much around.
+It's ability to deter unwanted insects has been scientifically proven, although the exact component is unknown.
+Toss the bug spray and try this unexpected mosquito repellant instead (which you probably already have in your kitchen anyway).

-Mints, in general, have a distinct aroma that naturally repels insects.
-Mint is a very hardy and prolific plant that grows well in a potted environment.
-You can pick the mint leaves and rub them on your skin for added protection.
-Let’s face it – you’d probably rather smell like mint than garlic, both have additional health benefits.
+Mints have a distinct aroma that acts as a natural insect repellent.
+Mint is a hardy and prolific plant that grows well in a potted environment.
 Mint comes in many varieties including chocolate mint, peppermint, apple mint, lemon mint and many others.
 You can pick the mint leaves and rub them on your skin for added protection.

-Lemongrass has a sweet lemony aroma that insects detest.
-It can also calm nerves, promote restful sleep, and reduce digestive distress, but keeping biting bugs at bay is enough of a benefit.
-You can plant this in pots around your porch and keep it near your home entrances.
-For a quick relief from insects (if you venture off the porch), crush up a handful of leaves and keep them in your pocket or rub them on your skin.
+The sweet aroma from Lemongrass is detested by insects.
+It can also calm nerves, promote restful sleep, and reduce digestive distress.
+You can plant this in pots around your porch and keep it near your home entrances for easy pest control.
+For a quick relief from insects, crush up a handful of leaves and keep them in your pocket or rub them on your skin.

-Most cat lovers know this herb, but the pungent smell is also offensive for mosquitoes.
-Start catnip by sowing seeds in pots or your garden.
+Most cat lovers know this herb, but the pungent smell also repels mosquitoes.
+Start catnip by sowing seeds in pots or your flower beds.
 This herb of the mint family will grow in almost any soil in full sun.
 Catnip can grow 3-5' tall so don't plant this one where you have limited space.

-Basil can be grown in an herb garden or in pots on your porch.
-To keep insects away crush a handful of leaves and put them in your pocket or rub them on your skin.
+Try growing Basil in an herb garden or in pots on your porch.
+As a natural way to keep insects away crush a handful of leaves and put them in your pocket or rub them on your skin.
 For best results, try lemon basil or cinnamon basil.
 These emit a stronger scent.
-The added bonus, like garlic and rosemary, you can use the basil in your favorite recipes.
+The added bonus is you can use this herb in your favorite recipes.

 If you have an overabundance of mosquitoes, don't underestimate them.
-Using natural plants is a safe and effective way to ward off the insects, but sometimes additional protection of sprays may be necessary.
-Use caution especially in areas where West Nile and other diseases are found.
+Using natural plants is a safe and effective way to ward them off, but sometimes additional protection from sprays may be necessary.
+Use caution especially in areas where West Nile, Zika and other diseases are found.